abhayshekhar/SEM4/README.md

 3> write following commans for creating new file in the repo..

   $ nano <file name>.txt/.c

+  copy and paste the file here

+  use CNTRL+O to save the file and press ENTER and then CNTRL +X to exit

 4>write following commans for adding the file